 Recommended Hotel in Xingping : Yangshuo Xingping Island Resort (a boutique hotel on a beautiful location beside the Li River)

-After Xianggong Mountain, you’ll visit Fuli Bridge, which has a history of over 600 years.
+After Xianggong Hill, you’ll visit Fuli Bridge, which has a history of over 600 years.
 It’s a special spot not so well known to travelers, located at the upper reaches of the Yulong (Meeting a Dragon) River.
 You can take some photos of the bridge stretching across the river, surrounded by Guilin’s unique karst hills.
-This is also a good place for capturing photos of water buffaloes or goats grazing near the river.

 Later relax and take a ride on a bamboo raft.
 The raft drifts along for about 1.5 to 2 hours from Jinglong Bridge to Jiuxian village.
 The raft journey on the Yulong River is idyllic and therapeutic; watching the rice fields and water buffaloes glide by, listening to the birds and enjoying the cool gentle breeze makes everything seem worthwhile.

 Lunch will be served in one of the local restaurants in Yangshuo.